BlaiseTaratuta/BlaiseTaratuta/README.md

 ## Hi there 👋

-How did you get here?/n
+How did you get here?

-This isn't my main Github Profile/n
+This isn't my main Github Profile

 You can find that here: https://github.com/BlaiseTara